cgarciaarano/homelab/ansible/README.md

 - Add repo, takes in account the distro.
 - Authenticate repo.
 - Install packages, will use the appropiate version of `postgresql`.
 - Setup, uses some templating.
 It can be hard to be consistent between versions.
+[Here](https://github.com/ANXS/postgresql) they solved it using different templates for each version.
 - Add admin user.
+This is tricky.
+Usage of `postgresql_user` module requires `psycopg2` to be installed on the target host, which is far from ideal.
+Other option is to create the user using a crafted query via `psql` binary, which is also crappy.

 #### Templates